Actindo-AG/Documentation/Channels/UserInterface/06a_Log.md

   Log message identification number.
 The ID number is automatically assigned by the system.

-### Detail of log message "Log message name"
+### Detail of log message "Log message title"

 *Omni-Channel > Logging > Tab LOG > Select an intent > Select a log message*

 ![List of messages](../../Assets/Screenshots/Channels/Logging/DetailLogMessageAttributes.png "[List of messages]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Detail of log message "Log message name"* view and return to the list of messages.
+  Click this button to close the *Detail of log message "Log message title"* view and return to the list of messages.

 - [CANCEL]
-  Click this button to close the *Detail of log message "Log message name"* view and return to the list of messages.
+  Click this button to close the *Detail of log message "Log message title"* view and return to the list of messages.

 [comment]: <> (Beide tun praktisch das gleiche)